Biomarker-Development-at-INM7/JTrack-Documents/docs/source/index.rst

 Welcome to the JTrack Platform
 ==============================================

-JTrack is an open-source platform, free of charge, for remote assessments of individuals *in situ* using smartphones.
+JTrack is an open-source platform, free of charge, for remote assessments of individuals *in situ* using smartphones and wearables.

-It was developed by the Biomarker Development Group at the Institute of Neuroscience and Medicine 7 (Brain and Behaviour) of the Research Center Jülich.
+It was developed by the Biomarker Development Group at the INM - Institute of Neuroscience and Medicine (INM-7, Brain and Behaviour) of the Research Center Jülich (FZJ).

 JTrack is adaptable, configurable, and scalable, with a strong focus on security and privacy.